 The quality of our research and teaching is reflected in our programs and our students' successes.
 Graduate students can complete a research or internship-focused master's degree.
 Our MA program prepares students for both academic and professional careers.
 It attracts students from universities across Canada and around the world.
 While many of our students go on to professional positions in the civil service, our graduate students regularly receive admission to leading PhD programs, including, in recent years, McGill, UBC, Toronto, Alberta, the London School of Economics and others.
 Over the last several years, 12 students from the Department have been awarded prestigious Social Sciences and Humanities Research Council (SSHRC) fellowships.

-Graduate applicants interested in research-based programs are strongly encouraged to find a faculty supervisor at the time of application.
+Graduate applicants interested in research-based programs are strongly encouraged to contact a faculty supervisor at the time of application.
 Visit the Department of Political Science website for a list of faculty members, their research interests, and contact information.
 You may also use the Yaffle search engine to find a supervisor you may wish to work with.

 Important Note: The information provided on this website is subject to change.
 The University Calendar is the final authority on university fees and regulations.